opencontainers/runtime-spec/config-linux.md

 ### <a name="configLinuxBlockIO" />Block IO

 **`blockIO`** (object, OPTIONAL) represents the cgroup subsystem `blkio` which implements the block IO controller.
-For more information, see the kernel cgroups documentation about [blkio][cgroup-v1-blkio].
+For more information, see the kernel cgroups documentation about [blkio][cgroup-v1-blkio] of cgroup v1 or [io][cgroup-v2-io] of cgroup v2, .

+Note that I/O throttling settings in cgroup v1 apply only to Direct I/O due to kernel implementation constraints, while this limitation does not exist in cgroup v2.

 The following parameters can be specified to set up the controller: